Mac automation layer · MCP server · Local-first

 One-time · Lifetime license

-• Full Mac + browser automation
+• Full browser automation — Chrome DevTools Protocol

 • Free updates for life